apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

+**v1.8.0** - *unreleased*
+ - Added `--mayhem-seed` option to `bl3-save-edit`, to set the random seed used to determine active Mayhem modifiers.
+The seed is now shown in the `bl3-save-info` output, as well.

 **v1.7.2** - July 6, 2020
  - Allow characters to use skill trees properly if levelled higher directly from level 1.